Dsourabh1030/Dsourabh1030/README.md

 - 👋 Hi, I’m @Dsourabh1030
+- Working in HCL Technologies, Noida
 - 👀 I’m interested in Web Desiging, Making Creative UI desigin,posters on Canva
-- 🌱 I’m currently learning ..React,Php, HTML,CSS,JS
+- 🌱 I’m currently working on Automation & Manual testing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me , can call me @ 8810306557 or email me @dsourabh1030@gmail.com